MichaelMilad/Library-Project/README.md

 This will take care of:

 - downloading the mysql image
-- building the source code
+- building the source code image (upon Node v20)
 - adding both to the same network
 - source code will automatically connect to the DB (hard coded credentials, env variables in docker compose file)
 - source code will automatically create the DB tables needed